Argivist/Thread_Clone/README.md

 2. launch your xampp control panel and start youur server.

-3. open your browser and go to `http://localhost/``directory to the thread clone`` `
+3. open your browser and go to `http://localhost/``directory to the thread clone``/index.html `

 ## Usage

 - Click on the login button no credentials needed

-- Use the navigation menu to switch between the home page and the profile page.
+- Use the navigation menu to switch between the home page(first middle button) and the profile page(last middle button).

 ## Contributing